US Patent Prosecution Timeline: Everything You Need to Know

 A provisional patent application must be filed no less than a year after public disclosure occurs.
 This will establish a priority date for the patent.
 Once the provisional patent application has been filed, you will have a year to file your non-provisional application.
 It is this application that will be reviewed by a Patent Examiner.
 If this review is successful, you will be issued your full patent.

 In most cases, the Patent Examiner will issue an Office Action, which will tell you which claims in your application have been accepted and which have been rejected.
 After receiving the Office Action, you will have three months to respond.
 In your response, you will need to revise the rejected claims.

 This process of receiving Office Action notices and providing your response to rejected claims can repeat several times during the application process.
 The length of the patent process can be very drawn out, and the longer it takes for your application to be approved and your patent issued, the more expenses you will occur.

 Utility patent applications are the most common, and in general, it can take between one and three years for these applications to be fully reviewed.
 How long it takes to review your patent depends on how many patents are currently awaiting review by the USPTO.
 If you pay the required fee and are approved for priority examination, your utility patent should be reviewed in about six months.

 If you need help understanding the US patent prosecution timeline, you can post your legal needs on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.